 Changes to the Illinois Equal Pay Act and Business Corporation Act will impose new certification and workplace diversity disclosure requirements under Senate Bills 1480 and 1847, signed by the governor on March 23 and June 25, 2021, respectively.

 Illinois corporations required to file the federal EEO-1 report with race, gender and ethnicity data will have to include “substantially similar” information in corporate reports submitted in Illinois on or after Jan.
 1, 2023.
 Also, private sector employers with more than 100 employees in Illinois will need to certify their compliance with equal pay laws, disclose workforce demographic and pay information, and apply for an equal pay registration certificate between March 24, 2022 and March 23, 2024.

-Corporations that file a federal EEO-1 report with the Equal Employment Opportunity Commission must file “substantially similar” data to that reported in Section D of the EEO-1 — as part of their annual corporate report filings with the Illinois secretary of state, beginning with reports due on or after Jan.
+Corporations that file a federal EEO-1 report with the Equal Employment Opportunity Commission (EEOC) must file “substantially similar” data to that reported in Section D of the EEO-1 — as part of their annual corporate report filings with the Illinois secretary of state, beginning with reports due on or after Jan.
 1, 2023.
-The secretary of state will publish gender, race and ethnicity data on the department website within 90 days after the report is filed.
+The secretary of state will publish gender, race and ethnicity data on its website within 90 days after the report is filed.